Years of camping and working hard to stay fit helps author GreenMind Guides explore aging issues and how to keep up with outdoor activities.

 I realize this issue is different for men and women, and being a man, I'm lucky in this situation.
 I can get up, get out, stand a ways away from the tent, and let fly.
 If it's raining and I really don't feel like going outside, I can also use an extra water bottle (just, for the love of god, don't get your water bottles mixed up).

 But let's confront the eventual necessity of going number two while camping.
 There are some basic rules of etiquette and ethical camping involved here.
-The acceptable method for solid waste in a camping situation is to dig what's as a "cat hole."
+The acceptable method for solid waste in a camping situation is to dig what's known as a "cat hole."

-No Luxuries Like This on the Trail
+No Luxuries Like This On the Trail

-My Bathroom Solution: the Cat Hole Brace
+My Bathroom Solution: The Cat Hole Brace

 If you have cats (we have three) you know that they are surprisingly clean animals.
 Every time they pee or poo, they dig a little hole and then cover it up.
 As a responsible camper, this is what you are going to do.